Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Discussion

+Another factor is point cloud density.
+We have conducted a simple experiment to study the impact of point density on the segmentation accuracy of ForAINet: The original FOR-Instance data is sub-sampled to 7 different point densities (i.e., 10, 25, 50, 75, 100, 500, and 1000\,pts/m\textsuperscript{2}).
+That range of densities encompasses the typical densities of our ALS-HD (500-1000\,pts/m\textsuperscript{2}), through conventional, airborne high-density ALS (up to 100\,pts/m\textsuperscript{2}), to traditional ALS (approximately 10\,pts/m\textsuperscript{2}).
+We then run our best configuration (with TreeMix augmentation, see Section~\ref{Sec:3DPointCloudSegmentation}) on the sub-sampled datasets.
+The results indicate that the performance decreases with point density (Figure~\ref{fig:density_experiments}).
+The drop in instance segmentation F-score remains within 5 percentage points for densities $\geq$75\,pts/m\textsuperscript{2}.
+Below that value the omission error markedly increases.
+The mIoU for semantic segmentation follows a similar pattern.
+In conclusion, our 3D learning method is challenged by point densities below 100\,pts/m\textsuperscript{2}, as obtained for instance from traditional airborne ALS.

-Of course, our proof-of-concept also has limitations.
-One important point is that it builds on fully supervised machine learning.
-Its performance is strongly heavily by the data seen during training, which means that it cannot necessarily be deployed out-of-the-box to unfamiliar forest types or sensor characteristics.
+Another important point is that our method builds on fully supervised machine learning.
+Its performance is strongly heavily by the data seen during training, which means that it cannot necessarily be deployed out-of-the-box to unfamiliar forest types (e.g., tropical environments with high overlap between trees) or sensor characteristics.
 Empirically, even moderate changes of the data characteristics can greatly affect neural network estimates.
 To sidestep extensive data collection efforts it may be useful to explore transfer learning and domain adaptation strategies~\citep{Triess2021Survey}.
 To that end, further empirical studies are needed, which in turn call for even larger and more diverse reference datasets.

 Our current experiments are restricted to ALS-HD data.
 While that acquisition setup proved to be an excellent choice not only for tree height, but also for and crown-related attributes, retrievals of DBH and tree location were less accurate.
 The circle fitting used for those tasks is compromised by the lower point density of ALS on lower parts of the stem.
 We see two potential solutions: (i) The use of multi-source LiDAR, by complementing ALS with terrestrial (possibly mobile) scans. we are confident that this could largely resolve the problem, but it would come at the cost of a larger scanning effort, and poses the additional technical challenges to co-register terrestrial and airborne data to centimeter level. (ii) A practical perhaps more attractive solution could be to avoid explicit, geometric estimation of stem parameters, and instead retrieve DBH and tree location directly from the ALS data.
 This could potentially be done either by augmenting the segmentation network with an appropriate regression branch, or by deriving dedicated allometric relations.